Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: Cosmology

 \section{Cosmology}

 In this section, we describe a successful cosmological evolution.
-The idea follows the common process used in Asymmetric Dark Matter models \cite{Spergel:1984re,Nussinov:1985xr,Gelmini:1986zz,Barr:1990ca,Barr:1991qn,Kaplan:1991ah,Gudnason:2006ug,Gudnason:2006yj,Kaplan:2009ag,Davoudiasl:2012uw,Petraki:2013wwa,Zurek:2013wia}, including the generation of asymmetries and the annihilation of symmetric abundances.
-Under the framework of dark grand unified theories, many required ingredients are automatically provided.
+The idea follows the standard framework of Asymmetric Dark Matter (ADM) models \cite{Spergel:1984re,Nussinov:1985xr,Gelmini:1986zz,Barr:1990ca,Barr:1991qn,Kaplan:1991ah,Gudnason:2006ug,Gudnason:2006yj,Kaplan:2009ag,Davoudiasl:2012uw,Petraki:2013wwa,Zurek:2013wia}, involving both the generation of asymmetries and the annihilation of the symmetric component.
+Within the framework of dark grand unified theories, many of the required ingredients are naturally provided.
+We also discuss the stability of the dark baryon in this section.